CT Support Resources:

 Triad meetings with the CT and student teacher are vital to relationship building.
 A strong foundation in the beginning of the semester will lead to a strong sense of collaboration for the rest of the year.

-Each supervisor will conduct the following triad conferences (with the TC and CT):
+Each supervisor will conduct the following five triad conferences (with the TC and CT):

 - Roles and responsibilities of each person